 Taste the sauce then make your decision.
 I say to do this at the very end because parmesan is a salty cheese.
 Wait until everything is mixed, taste, and decide then.

 Done in 15 minutes, this sun-dried tomato alfredo is a fresh twist on a comfort food classic.
 This creamy tomato pasta is a one-dish that your family will love.
-At 8 WW SP a serving (9 oz serving), this is an indulgent but point friendly pasta dish perfect for any weeknight.
+This is an indulgent but calorie and point friendly pasta dish perfect for any weeknight.

 - 7 cups cashew milk unsweetened